nforgeio/neonSDK/README.md

 ﻿# neonSDK: Potentially useful libraries published as NuGet packages

-Neon/neonKUBE is an open source project released under the MIT license.
+neonSDK is an open source project released under the MIT license.

 ### Maintainters: